falexwolf/falexwolf.me/research.md

 Title: Research

-* This page mostly covers research on how computational models help map, understand, and predict the biology of cells.
-* Meanwhile, I build infra for data science in biology: [lamin.ai](https://lamin.ai).
-* Before 2015, I worked on computational models for strongly correlated systems, solar cell materials, and basic quantum mechanics.
+[blog.lamin.ai](https://blog.lamin.ai) is currently the best place to find things I wrote & edited.
+This page mostly covers research on how computational models help map, understand, and predict the biology of cells.
+Before 2015, I worked on computational models for strongly correlated systems, solar cell materials, and basic quantum mechanics.

-* See a full list of [publications](/publications), [Google Scholar](https://scholar.google.de/citations?user=1FnOtMoAAAAJ), or [ORCID](http://orcid.org/0000-0002-8760-7838).
+For a list of academic publications, see [here](/publications), [Google Scholar](https://scholar.google.de/citations?user=1FnOtMoAAAAJ), or [ORCID](http://orcid.org/0000-0002-8760-7838).

 ---